-- 14.29 As described in this chapter, there are a wide range of price indexes produced by the ABS which are used for indexation, research and analysis.
+14.28 As described in this chapter, there is a wide range of price indexes produced by the ABS which is used for indexation, research and analysis.
 Although the ABS acknowledges that the various price indexes it publishes are used in indexation clauses, it neither endorses nor discourages such use.
 The ABS has prepared information for users that sets out a range of issues that should be taken into account by parties considering an indexation clause in a contract using an ABS published price index.
-This paper Use of Price Indexes in Contracts is available on the ABS website and in appendix 5 of this publication. - 14.30 The index or indexes selected will affect the price change recorded and should be chosen carefully to best represent the set of items.
+This paper Use of Price Indexes in Contracts is available on the ABS website and in appendix 5 of this publication.

+WHICH PRICE SERIES SHOULD I USE? continued 14.29 The index or indexes selected will affect the price change recorded and should be chosen carefully to best represent the set of items.
 A description of what each price index measures is available on the ABS website which will assist in the decision of which index to use.
-For more information about what data is available, please contact the ABS National Information and Referral Service on 1300 135 070.
+For more information about what data are available, please contact the ABS National Information and Referral Service on 1300 135 070.